homerclassic/exocore/_daily/Tracing Remilia’s History An External View.md

 For those unfamiliar, Remilia is an eclectic collective of artists, writers, programmers, designers, founded by Charlotte Fang; it embodies a spectrum of talent and personality and has evolved from initial banter on the timeline to encompass multiple business operations.

-Rewinding to early 2020, I first entered the fringe corners of Twitter, where I discovered people who have since gained esteemed recognition, such as BAP, LindyMan, and more relevant to us, Miya Black Hearted Cyber Angel Baby—whom most of you may know as Charlotte.
+Rewinding to early 2020, I first entered the fringe corners of Twitter, where I discovered people who have since gained esteemed recognition, such as [BAP](https://twitter.com/bronzeagemantis), [LindyMan](https://twitter.com/PaulSkallas, and more relevant to us, [Miya Black Hearted Cyber Angel Baby](https://kaliacc.org/miya/archive/archive.html#/tweets/tweets)—whom most of you may know as Charlotte.

 ![bpd-god-2020](/images/bpd-god-2020.png)